-Richard Daigle and the Average Joes
+Richard Daigle and The Average Joes

-Richard Daigle, Daniel Foster and Conrad Hyde will play Daigle's original songs and selected John Prine and other covers.
+Richard Daigle and The Average Joes will play Daigle's original songs along with selected John Prine and other covers.
+Good food, good music...c'mon out!

 to

-Richard Daigle, Daniel Foster and Conrad Hyde will play Daigle's original songs and selected John Prine and other covers.
+Richard Daigle and The Average Joes will play Daigle's original songs along with selected John Prine and other covers.
+Good food, good music...c'mon out!

 This & ThatJoggers & Lagers